yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 The cryptographic hardware in the scope of this model can be many things.
 For example it can be a separate device like a HSM or a smart card.
 Or it can be a cryptoprocessor, which might or might not be on the same die as the main CPU.
-Alternatively it can just be extended functionality of the main CPU or technically maybe even just an alternative software implementation.
+Alternatively it can just be extended functionality of the main CPU or even just an alternative software implementation.

 The PSA Crypto API has the concept of persistent keys.
 These keys are not provided directly by the application and are usually not even visible to